taboola/goreplay/README.md

 ### Rate limiting
 Both replay and listener support rate limiting.
 It can be useful if you want forward only part of production traffic and not overload your staging environment.
+Current throttling works like this: If for current second it reached specified requests limit - disregard the rest, on next second counter reseted.

 You can specify your desired requests per second using the "|" operator after the server address:

 #### Limiting replay